-We helped a client yesterday to practice its cutover from four old ERP systems to one centralised updated system.
-It again reminded us of some excellent lessons learned in this area.
+We helped a client to practice its cutover from four old ERP systems to one centralized updated system.
+It reminded us of some excellent lessons learned in this area.
 These are:

 1. Shining a Light

-The plan can look relatively simple on paper, but when moving from the organisation - shiny and on parade - to when it's covered in dirt and in disarray during execution, complexity can exponentially arise.
-Having a system that spits out the drum beat, by giving you texts and emails to tell you that your colleague's task before yours has just started and you are in the hot seat next, keeps a semblance of order in the chaos.
+The plan can look relatively simple on paper, but when moving from the organization where everything is in order, to the disarray during execution, complexity can exponentially increase.
+Having a platform that keeps everything on track, by giving you texts and emails to tell you that your colleague's task before yours has just started and you are in the hot seat next, keeps a semblance of order in the chaos.

 2. Anecdotes are not Data, Data is Data